welagejl1684/CrapsStrategy/README.md

 # CrapsStrategy

-As a degenerate gambler and "compitent" "software" "engineer", I set out to create a simple program to emulate a betting strategy for the game of Craps -- the only good gambling venture that is not poker or your life.
+As a degenerate gambler and "software" "engineer", I set out to create a simple program to emulate a betting strategy for the game of Craps -- the only good gambling venture that is not poker or your life.

 To run this program just run: python gui.py on a command line